310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p1.md

 {% endbubble %}
 {% bubble Madara %}
-… Hahaha, are you getting angry at them?
+…Hahaha, are you getting angry at them?
 For my sake?

 I’ve been calling you an ordinary kid, but I’m gonna change that.
 You’re a strange kid.

 And I love strange kids…

-If you were just an ordinary kid, I was going to warn you once more to make sure you never get involved, and never wish for anything — even if it meant using force.
+If you were just an ordinary kid, I was gonna warn you once more to make sure you never get involved, and never wish for anything—even if it meant using force.

-But since you’re a strange kid, there might be something special only you can do.
-I don’t know what it could be right now, but there might come a day when I’ll ask you for it.
+But since you’re a strange kid, there miiight be something special only you can do.
+I dunno what it could be right now, but there might come a day when I’ll ask you for it.

 {% endbubble %}
 {% bubble Chiaki pastserious %}